Matt's Favorite Sifnos

 on Platy Yialos beach serves excellent innovative Mediterranean cuisine while the nearby Omega 3 Seafood Tapas serves superb seafood Tapas and has an excellent wine list.
 If you want simple traditional inexpensive Sifnos cooking and fresh fish I recommend To Steki, right on the sea.
 Limanaki Fish Tavern in Faros village, on the waterfront is a traditional fish taverna with fresh fish, sea food and local delicacies and is owned by a family fishermen.
 Excellent food, good

 service, family atmosphere.
 Psammos in the Elies Resort Hotel, Vathi is an elegant 5-star Mediterranean Cuisine and Fish Restaurant with rare wines from all over the world.
-Leonidas in Kastro serves very good traditional Sifnian cuisine in a quiet location, with view of the sea.
-Very good service and nicely decorated, family atmosphere.
+In the small port/beach below Kastro is the gourmet sustainable restaurant Cantina, an exceptional restaurant in a beautiful location that serves Sifniot cuisine with a modern twist.
+Friendly staff and they use local produce and have organic wines.
+Make a reservation because it is popular. (+302284035395)

 In the small port of Heronissos is the